zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

 about_us:
   title: About Us
   description: >
-    We’re tackling homelessness in
-    practical ways by setting up warm and safe tiny cabins for those living unhoused in our community.
+    We’re tackling homelessness in practical ways by setting up warm and safe tiny cabins for those living unhoused in our community.

     The cabins are intended as a temporary solution to fill the systemic gaps in the current housing crisis.
     Person-centred wrap-around support services are provided to residents, and the model embraces Housing First principles and will operate from an anti-oppressive lens.
 The HATS community will be designed and informed by those with lived experience.

-    **Help us build an organization that drives social entrepreneurship, education, healing, change and empowerment.**
+    Help us build an organization that drives social entrepreneurship, education, healing, change and empowerment.
 origin_story:
   origin_title: Origin of Hats
-  description: Somebody made a fart!
+  description: >
+    There’s a railway bridge just steps from where I live.
+    A friend and I were crossing it last winter, when I looked down and realized we were walking over someone’s makeshift home.

 bios:
-  - image: /img/JuliaPhotoS.jpg
+  - image: /img/JuliaPhoto.png
     name: Julia Kollek
     position: Director
     text: >